-Now we're going to go over to the Con side, which I believe is some kind of Republican view of ...
-We'll start off with David Ferry-please.
-Ferry: Just a simple, little 2-level system.
+Charlie Doering (Chair): We'll start off with David Ferry-please.

+David Ferry (Con Team): Just a simple, little 2-level system.
 It would be the easiest thing in the world to make, all right?
-We've had 20 years working on quantum computers, more than two decades in fact and we haven't got it going yet.
+We've had twenty years working on quantum computers, more than two decades in fact and we haven't got it going yet.
 The problem is that in those two decades-more than two decades-they've only got two algorithms.
 Although I heard in a rumour, today, that a third algorithm may have been followed up.
 Without having the architecture and an algorithm making the system work, you can't make a system.
 So you really have to have more than just a device-the world is littered with devices and it takes more than just a theory.
 When I was young, last century or just before ...

-[Many years ago,] one of the first conferences I went to was on superconductivity, and there was a god of superconductivity who made the statement that all the theory in the world, integrated over time had not raised the transition temperature 1 mK.
+David Ferry (Con Team): [Many years ago.] one of the first conferences I went to was on superconductivity, and there was a god of superconductivity who made the statement that all the theory in the world, integrated over time had not raised the transition temperature one milliKelvin.
 So it takes more than just ideas about where science goes-you have to have practical working examples from the laboratory.
 You have to see the results.
 If you haven't seen it yet, it's quite a difficult problem.
 We've been arguing about [quantum] measurement since the 1927 Solvay Conference, and even the idea of wave-function collapse depends upon your view of quantum mechanics.
 [Bob] Griffiths doesn't believe in wave-function collapse.
 So you have to be careful now about your interpretation.
 This makes it a very difficult problem both intellectually and practically, but it's a dream with a shift in emphasis over there by Caves and he probably should work on quantum information.

-(Chair taps to indicate time) OK.
+Chair taps to indicate time.

+OK.
 Great.